MercersKitchen/BYOD/README.md

 ## Installation Instructions for a WAMP Server
 See Folder and Notes from Installation
+- Not used on all machines unless writing PHP, etc.

 **Complete this after testing WAMP Server**

 ---

 # Previous Software Notes Not Deleted Yet

 ### GitHub Classroom